PSYC-101 INTRODUCTION TO PSYCHOLOGY 3.00 Credits

 PSYC-444 CHEMICAL DEPENDENCY AND PHARMACOLOGY 3.00 Credits

 Introduction to basic concepts of drug absorption, distribution and effect.
 It is intended to provide substance abuse counselors with a broad background in the understanding of drug effects and operations.
 Additionally, to allow the student to have a base of knowledge of pharmacology upon which instruction and education of clients can be facilitated.
 Fulfills the requirement for certification for both Idaho and Washington State Certification Boards.
 Includes concepts of basic neuroanatomy, concepts of drug absorption and drug elimination, anatomy of drug effects, and consequences of long term drug use.
 A comprehensive survey of entities and agencies that govern Controlled Substances and ODT issues.
 A global perspective on the physiology and pharmacology of different classes of drugs both those illegal and legal, abused and those used for treatment in institutions.
-Pre-requisite: PSYC 101, PSYC 205, or permission of instructor.
-Cross-listed with ADS 444.
+Pre-requisite: PSYC-101 and PSYC-205, or permission of instructor.
+Cross-listed with ADS-444.

 PSYC-445 COUNSELING THE TEENAGER 3.00 Credits